How are sidewalk reconstruction sites selected?

-We have a garden on the boulevard, will the city replace our garden if it is damaged or removed?
+We have a garden on the boulevard.
+Will the city replace our garden if it is damaged or removed?

-City Ordinance, Chapter 105 states: Public works and utilities.
+City Ordinance, Chapter 105 states: Public Works and utilities.
 Notwithstanding the foregoing, all such boulevards remain public property and subject to the right of the city to perform necessary work, to plant, trim and otherwise maintain trees, to access utilities and to store excess snow.
 In the event the city interferes with boulevard plantings in the course of such work, it shall be responsible only to restore the boulevard to the original grassy state by use of black dirt and grass seed.
 In no event shall the city be liable for any damage to, disruption of or removal of plantings, either direct or indirect, as a result of the city, its employees, agents or contractors performing any installation, maintenance or repairs.
 Further, the city shall have the right to remove or restrict any plantings that are deemed to interfere with the safety of pedestrians and motorists.

-The contractor put down the dirt and seed but it rained and the dirt was washed away.
+The contractor put down the dirt and seed, but it rained and the dirt was washed away.
 Will the contractor put down additional dirt and seed?

-Yes, please contact us 651-266-6120.
+Yes, please contact us at 651-266-6120.
 The sidewalk inspector will re-inspect the area and order more dirt and seed as needed.

 What do I need to do about my sprinkler system?

 If possible, locate and mark your sprinkler system before and during sidewalk construction work.
 The sidewalk contractor will take every precaution to avoid causing damage to your sprinkler system.
 The contractor is responsible for any damage on the property side of the sidewalk.
-However, if the system is damaged in the boulevard it is your responsibility to repair the damage at the owner’s expense as per City Ordinance, Chapter 129, Sprinkler Systems in Boulevards.
+However, if the system is damaged in the boulevard or public right-of-way, it is your responsibility to repair the damage at the owner’s expense as per City Ordinance, Chapter 129, Sprinkler Systems in Boulevards.